 3. Select the apps you’d like to quit.

-4. Press Quit.
+4. Click Quit.

 No Boot Camp partition

 Sadly, the move from Intel to Apple Silicon meant that it was no longer possible to create a Boot Camp partition on a Mac and Boot Camp Assistant is no more.
-As Intel Macs used the same hardware, it was simple to provide a way to install Windows on a Mac using Boot Camp.
-Apple Silicon is a whole different hardware platform and one for which Windows isn’t designed, so Boot Camp is no longer possible.
+As Intel-based Macs used the same hardware, it was simple to provide a way to install Windows on a Mac using Boot Camp.
+Apple silicon is a whole different hardware platform and one for which Windows isn’t designed, so Boot Camp is no longer possible.
 However, you can still run Windows on a Mac using a virtualization tool like Parallels Desktop.

-Solution: Use virtualisation software to run Windows
+Solution: Use virtualization software to run Windows

 Bluetooth and Wi-Fi connection issues